calblueprint/dccentralkitchen/docs/shared/overview.md

 We use GitHub's built-in issue tracker to track issues we are aware of (e.g [the customer repo](https://github.com/calblueprint/dccentralkitchen/issues)).
 Looking at open issues may be helpful when attempting to triage or fix bugs.

 Additionally, we've done our best to document our work/thought process throughout development via the PR descriptions.
-We also used "Squash and merge" for almost all PRs, so running `git blame` from `master` and then inspecting the source PR(s) from a particular commit may be helpful as well.
+We also used "Squash and merge" for almost all PRs, so running `git blame` from `main` and then inspecting the source PR(s) from a particular commit may be helpful as well.

 ## Navigating this site